-Functional Mechanics of the Lumbopelvic Region and Lower Extremity
+Functional Mechanics of the Lumbopelvic Region and Lower Quarter

 This course is available for our private and course sponsor program

 Why take this course?

 This two-day intermediate level evidence-based course provides you with the information and skills necessary to analyze the functional anatomy and mechanics of the lumbar spine and lower kinetic chain.
 Providing essential tools for value-based care to improve functional outcomes while optimizing reimbursable time.